At a glance

 A developmental-behavioral pediatrician pulls together a range of information to make a diagnosis.

-After making a diagnosis, she can help with strategies to try at home.
+After making a diagnosis, the doctor can help with strategies to try at home.

 About the author